SAMHSA Internship Program

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.
 If you have an interest in the fields of public health and behavioral health, the SAMHSA Internship Program could be a great fit for you.

-This paid internship program gives you meaningful work experience and a unique opportunity to chart your career path.
+This full-time and fully funded internship program gives you meaningful work experience and a unique opportunity to chart your career path.
 SAMHSA headquarters is located in Rockville, MD and employs a wide array of public health, behavioral and social science professionals.

 The SAMHSA Internship Program (SIP) introduces students to the important role SAMHSA plays in ensuring a productive life in the community for everyone.
 Interns gain practical experience through projects, special assignments, or research that supports federal, state, and community-based programs, policies, and best practices in the prevention and treatment of substance abuse and mental illness.

 Students selected as SAMHSA interns will use their specific skills and knowledge while experiencing the value of their education.
-For fifteen weeks (40 hours per week), at the SAMHSA headquarters in Rockville, Maryland, each intern will be able to work under the guidance of a SAMHSA manager in a SAMHSA department whose function closely matches their course of study and field of interest.
+Interns will work under the guidance of a SAMHSA manager in one of the Offices and Centers that matches closely with their course of study and interests.

-The SAMHSA Internship Program is specifically designed to equip college students from populations typically underrepresented in the public health field.
+The SAMHSA Internship Program is specifically designed to equip college students and recent graduates from underrepresented populations to succeed in the public health field.
 Students from these groups are encouraged to apply:

 To be eligible to participate you must meet the following criteria: